 The basis for this confidential treatment request is that disclosure of the Confidential Information would reveal confidential commercial information of the Exchange.
 This information is not made generally available to the public and will only be provided to regulators, and to others that sign a confidentiality agreement with respect to such information.
-The disclosure of the Confidential Information to the public would cause competitive harm to the Exchange as it would allow competitors of the Exchange to replicate its work, and therefore potentially undermine any competitive advantage the Exchange may have as a result of the information reflected in that document.
+The disclosure of the Confidential Information to the public would cause competitive harm to the Exchange as it would allow competitors of the Exchange to replicate its Cash Market Overview and Analysis of Deliverable Supply, and therefore potentially undermine any competitive advantage the Exchange may have as a result of the information reflected in that document.